 Securities may only be deposited in an X-account if the eligible investor holding these securities has been duly certified.
 In the case of a non-resident (non-Belgian) beneficial owner – which would often be the case in an issuance into a foreign market--the tax certifications must be provided to either the Belgian participant through which the securities are held in the X/N system or to the National Bank of Belgium (NBB).
 These tax certificates must be made available for inspection by the Belgian tax authorities.

 Acupay’s Belgian fixed income tax compliance solution

-Acupay’s Belgian fixed income tax compliance solution provides for the collection of these tax certifications from the investors’ custodian banks, and ensures validity and correctness of the self-certification form as well as the related mandatory KYC confirmation form that is authenticated by the beneficial owner’s custodian bank.
+Acupay’s Belgian fixed income tax compliance solution provides for the collection of these tax certifications from the investors’ custodian banks, and ensures validity and correctness of the self-certification form as well as the related mandatory Know Your Customer (KYC) confirmation form that is authenticated by the beneficial owner’s custodian bank.
 The Acupay System utilizes smart transmission methods to help the foreign intermediaries navigate through the Belgian tax requirements and automatically produces all required tax certifications for the beneficial owners and their intermediaries to sign.
-Acupay receives and validates the required tax certifications and sends them together with daily reports of beneficial ownership to the NBB participant custodian who is responsible for tax reporting to the Belgian tax authorities.
+Acupay receives and validates the required tax certifications and sends them together with daily reports of beneficial ownership to the National Bank of Belgium (NBB) participant custodian who is responsible for reporting to the Belgian Tax Authorities.

 The Acupay System also stores images of tax certifications in its CORE Library so that the NBB participant, the custodian bank of the investor, as well as the issuer have 24/7 access to all necessary tax compliance information and documentation about the holders of the securities for the entire coupon period.